 Let’s get this party started!
+One problem– kids parties can easily rack up a huge bill before you know it.
 We have some ideas to make your next kids birthday party as special as possible – even on a budget.

 How Long Should The Party Last?

 The answer helps you to set a time frame for the party.
-Most small children can’t concentrate very long and get tired soon.
+Most small children can’t concentrate very long and need some time to re-charge (trust me, even if they SEEM like they’ll never run out of energy, a crowd of over-tired kids is not what you’d like experience).
 So a party for them should not last longer than a couple of hours in the afternoon, or even an hour and a half is great.
-Older children might want the party to last a little longer, and might also require less parental supervision.
+Older children might want the party to last a little longer and might also require less parental supervision and coordination.

-This question is important for your shopping list and raises some more: How many drinks and food do you need?
-Does the party fit into the living room or do you need to rent a place?
+This question is important for your shopping list and raises some more questions: How much food and drinks do you need?
+Does the party fit into the living room or do you need a larger space?
+Can you have it outdoors?
 And are there still enough party hats in the cabinet?

 Themes For Kids Birthday Parties

-Plus, a more general theme works for people of all ages.
+Also, more general themes work for guests of all ages.
 So you can also involve children of different age groups as well as adult guests.
-However, when your child is old enough to request a birthday theme, talk about it and compromise.
+However, when your child is old enough to request a birthday theme, talk about it, and compromise.
 You should respect that it is their special day, not yours.

 Decorations And Activities For Kids Birthday Parties

 When throwing a kids birthday party with a special theme, most parents like to decorate the place accordingly.
 If you don’t have any ideas for birthday party decorations, go to a local store with party supplies like Party City or even a craft store.
 Check online first to see what’s available and you may even be able to do curbside pickup.
 If you have a tight budget, the Dollar Tree and Five Below have some options for party decorations!
 There are also many online shops like Oriental Trading Company that help you out with the perfect accessories for birthday party places.Here are some ideas for activities for kids birthday parties at home: